 Starting with this new version, Action Center add a new slider to quickly adjust the brightness of the screen.

-In addition, you can rearrange and add buttons without having to open the Settings app.
+You can rearrange and add buttons without having to open the Settings app.

 If you need to add or remove buttons, right-click a button, select Edit, and then click the unpin button or click the Add button add more buttons.